What is the Energy Tree Program?

 How do I get an Energy Tree?

-We are now accepting applications for the 2022 energy tree program.
+We are no longer accepting applications for the 2022 season.